UCC-Batch-26/basic-monorepo-template/README.md

 ## 🏋️‍♀️ Code Consistency

-To ensure our code is consistent and well-formatted
+To ensure our code is consistent and well-formatted.

 ### Linting